kymckay/sqwhiff/README.md

 - To learning about how parsers and interpreters work.
 - To simultaneously produce something that could be useful.

+If you'd like to contribute please read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## Lexical Analysis

 - In SQF a program consists of a sequence of statements.
 The end of a statement (except from the very last) is marked by a `,` or `;` character except where such characters are allowed by syntax (e.g. commas within an array literal).